DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-21-organisation-and-user-permissions-research.md

       src: "user--list.png"
     }
   }, {
-    text: "Adding a user - permissions form which does not list partners if a permission applies to all or none",
+    text: "Invite user - partners not listed if permission applies to all or none",
     img: {
       src: "permissions-form-not-listing-all--open.png"
     }
   }, {
-    text: "Adding a user - iterated permissions form which lists all partners if a permission applies to all or none",
+    text: "Invite user (improved) - partners listed if permission applies to all or none",
     img: {
       src: "permissions-form--open.png"
     }